LincKim/Weather-Query-Platform/README.md

 ## Deployment
 This Webpage is hosted on netlify.
-The Web App is live via these link:
+The Web App is live via this link:

 ## Contributing
 ## Versioning